Mildred Fish-Harnack Human Rights and Democracy Lecture

 Upcoming Lecture

-Sponsored by the International Division, Human Rights Program, and the Global Legal Studies Center.
+Sponsored by the International Division, Human Rights Program, Global Legal Studies Center, Gaylord Nelson Institute for Environmental Studies and the Latin American, Caribbean & Iberian Studies (LACIS) Program

 About the Lecture

 The lecture is named after a Milwaukee native who was a UW–Madison student in the 1920s.
 While living in Germany, Fish-Harnack assisted in the escape of German Jews and political dissidents.
 She is the only American civilian executed under the personal instruction of Adolf Hitler, for her resistance to the Nazi regime.
-Established in 1994, the lecture is presently sponsored by the International Division, along with the Human Rights Program, Global Legal Studies Center, Center for Research on Gender and Women, and the 4W Initiative.
-Learn more about Mildred Fish-Harnack.
+Established in 1994, the lecture is presented by the International Division, along with the Human Rights Program and Global Legal Studies Center.

 Past Speakers